 The winner for both the dime and half dollar was Adolph A. Weinman, a sculptor born in the south-German city of Karlsruhe in 1870.
 In the early 1880’s, he and his mother immigrated to the United States, after which Weinman became a prominent sculptor in his new country.
 Before designing the two coins, he had already established a solid reputation, building on his experience as student of Augustus Saint-Gaudens.

 Weinman’s obverse design for the half dollar features the full figure of Liberty wearing a long gown and walking confidently forward.
 An American flag is draped across her shoulders and billowing around her.
 Liberty’s right hand is outstretched, while her left holds a bouquet of olive branches.
 The sun rises from the lower left with its rays emanating into the field.
 The inscription LIBERTY is widely spaced above, with IN GOD WE TRUST to the right and the date below.

 The reverse design features an eagle perched on a rock with its wings raised in a defiant stance.
 A mountain pine sapling is seen springing from the rock, symbolizing America.
 The inscription UNITED STATES OF AMERICA appears above, with E PLURIBUS UNUM to the left, and the denomination HALF DOLLAR below.
 The designer’s initials “AW” appear beneath the eagle’s right wing.

-The design of the Walking Liberty Half Dollar is recognized as one of the most beautiful in the history of American coinage.
-The obverse design was chosen to be used on the American Silver Eagle when the bullion and collector coin series was introduced in 1986.
-For the past twenty five years, the design has been used without interruption.
+The design of the Walking Liberty Half Dollar is widely recognized as one of the most beautiful in the history of American coinage.
+The obverse was chosen to be used on the American Silver Eagle when the bullion and collector coin series was introduced in 1986.
+The design has been featured on the modern series through the current date without interruption.